Valuation

 What is Rising Team's revenue?

-Rising Team generates $2.5M in revenue.
+Rising Team generates an estimated $2.5M in annual revenue.

 Who founded Rising Team?